 What kind of client computers should I use?

-While any computer and operating system capable of displaying the Concerto web application can be used, we recommend a setup similiar to the following for a computer dedicated to displaying Concerto content.
+Any computer and operating system capable of displaying the Concerto web application in a browser can be used – and many users report good outcomes with Raspberry Pi’s (though not for HD graphics or video) as well as the ChromeBox.
+Currently, we recommend a setup similiar to the following for a computer dedicated to displaying Concerto content.

 What are the options for setting up the client machines?